chenaaron3/sales/README.md

-# Sales Dashboard - Customer Behavior Analysis
+# Jouete Sales Dashboard

 A comprehensive React-based dashboard for analyzing customer behavior and sales data from an online jewelry store (Jouete).
-This dashboard provides deep insights into customer buying patterns, product performance, store operations, and segmentation strategies to help increase sales.
+This dashboard provides deep insights into customer buying patterns, product performance, store operations, employee performance, and segmentation strategies to help increase sales.

 ## 📋 Table of Contents